Window.write_event_value

 The most important line of code in this entire program is this one:

-This call will cause an event to be generated and is read in the event loop when the main program calls window.read().
+This call will cause an event to be generated and is read in the event loop when the main program calls window.read()

-In this example, the event that will be generated is '-THREAD-' The values dictionary will also have an entry associated with that "key".
+The values dictionary will also have an entry associated with that "key".
 In this call we passed a tuple with the values:

 The first entry in the tuple is the name that Python assigned the thread.
 The second part of the tuple is a counter.
 You will see these values in the output window in red.